 Mueller Probes Trump’s Attacks on Sessions

-In addition to revealing that Trump has given Sessions the derisive nickname “Mr. Magoo,” the Washington Post reported on Wednesday that Mueller is investigating whether Trump’s efforts to drive Sessions out of his job were part of an effort to obstruct the Russia probe.
-So now Trump’s anger at Sessions for indirectly starting the Mueller investigation is also fodder for the Mueller investigation.
+In addition to revealing that Trump has given Sessions the derisive nickname “Mr. Magoo,” the Washington Post reported in February that Mueller is investigating whether Trump’s efforts to drive Sessions out of his job were part of an effort to obstruct the Russia probe.
+So it appears Trump’s anger at Sessions for indirectly starting the Mueller investigation became more fodder for the Mueller investigation.

 Axios reported in May 2018 that Trump repeatedly tried to get Sessions to reverse his decision to step aside from oversight of the Mueller probe, pressuring him “on at least four separate occasions, three times in person and once over the phone, according to sources familiar with the conversations.”
 Trump reportedly told Sessions that he’d be a “hero” to conservatives if he did the “right thing,” but the AG didn’t budge.